alexandruvalentin/Citizfied/README.md

 ## __Features__

+### Home Page

+- ### Navigation Bar
+  The navigation bar will allow the user to easily navigate through the website's pages .

+- ### Full width Hero Section (Call to Action)
+  It provides the user with the opportunity to explore.
+This way, the website can promote its purpose right away and keep the user engaged.

+- ### Reviews Section
+  Displays the website's purpose right away and invites the user to interact with it.

+- ### Footer
+  Provides creator details and more Calls to Action.

+### Register Page
+- ### Registration Form
+  Gives the user the opportunity to sign up in order to make the most of the application.
+They will have to come up with an username, display name(which can later be updated in the user's profile page) and password.

+- ### Footer
+  Compared to the home page, the footer also displays a search bar for the user to be able to action right away.

+### Log In Page
+- ### Log In Form
+  Requests the registered username and password in order to log on to the app.

+### Write A Review Page

+- ### Form
+  Invites the user to interact with the website, adding reviews which can later be edited or removed.
+They will choose any city from any country, give it a rating in stars and then write a comment that describes their experience(once submitted, they will be able to edit or remove said review from the profile page).

+### Profile Page
+  Displays the current user's submitted reviews.
+Allows them to either edit or remove them.

 ## __Database__

 The MongoDB database used for this project is document-based as a relational database is not needed.